COVID-19 isolation, quarantine or lockdown and returning to school

 - Help your child practise self-compassion if they’re feeling tired or finding it hard to adjust.
 For example, they could say, ‘I’m doing my best.
 It’s OK if I didn’t go so well on that assignment’.

-When teenagers are struggling with the return to school after lockdown
+If teenagers are struggling with returning to school after isolation or lockdown

 Signs that teenagers are struggling include changes in behaviour and emotions, like: